alecdibble/nama/README.md

 ## Compatability

 Currently only supports the bash shell.
 Other shells are going to be tested & implemented in the future.
-Supports MacOS.

 ## Installation